apache/incubator-taverna-site/content/download/common-activities/index.md

         </dependency>
     </dependencies>

-The `<version>` above might not be up to date, see the [source code releases](#source-code) below to find the latest version.
+The above `<version>` might not be up-to-date, see the [source code releases](#source-code) below to find the latest version.

-In addition, _Taverna WSDL Generic_ can be used as an independent library for a parsing WSDL definitions and invoking WSDL-described SOAP services.
+In addition, _Taverna WSDL Generic_ can be used as an independent library for parsing WSDL definitions and invoking WSDL-described SOAP services.